 The groundwork for a successful recovery from addiction begins with a sober thought process, sound decision-making and healthy behaviors.
 For many who are now in recovery, these traits developed during the inpatient rehabilitation phase of treatment.

 There are many inpatient rehabilitation centers in South Florida.
-The Recovery Village Palm Beach can help you make informed decisions about your treatment and help you choose an inpatient rehabilitation program that is right for you.
+The Recovery Village Palm Beach at Baptist Health can help you make informed decisions about your treatment and help you choose an inpatient rehabilitation program that is right for you.

 What Is Inpatient Rehab?